aspose-words-cloud/aspose-words-cloud-docs/words/spec/wordsapi/_index.md

 ## WordsApiErrorResponse

-Represents a REST response with an API error.
+Represents a REST response with an error.

 The following properties are defined: